 What some people may not realize, however, is that Hyatt has given us an easy way to place a value on World of Hyatt points because it actually guarantees all World of Hyatt members a minimum return.
 For some, that minimum return is as high as 1.54 cents per point.

-Back in December 2019 when Hyatt announced that it would be introducing peak and off-peak pricing, a further announcement was also made, but that announcement got a little lost among the noise generated by the award chart devaluation and the pandemic that followed shortly thereafter.
+When Hyatt announced that it would be introducing peak and off-peak pricing (in the dark days of 2019), a further announcement was also made.
+That announcement, however, got a little lost among the noise generated by the award chart devaluation and the pandemic that followed shortly thereafter.

 This second announcement was actually good news for World of Hyatt members as it was the announcement that told us that Hyatt was significantly improving the value proposition of redeeming points for on-site credit.